-- DHCPv6 Snooping Status Enables DHCPv6 snooping globally.
-(Default: Disabled) - DHCPv6 Snooping Option Remote ID Enables the insertion of remote-id option 37 information into DHCPv6 client messages.
+- ◆ DHCPv6 Snooping Status Enables DHCPv6 snooping globally.
+(Default: Disabled) - ◆ DHCPv6 Snooping Option Remote ID Enables the insertion of remote-id option 37 information into DHCPv6 client messages.
 Remote-id option information such as the port attached to the client, DUID, and VLAN ID is used by the DHCPv6 server to assign preassigned configuration data specific to the DHCPv6 client.
+(Default: Disabled)
-(Default: Disabled) - DHCPv6 provides a relay mechanism for sending information about the switch and its DHCPv6 clients to the DHCPv6 server.
-Known as DHCPv6 Option 37, it allows compatible DHCPv6 servers to use the information when assigning IP addresses, or to set other services or policies for clients.

-- When DHCPv6 Snooping Information Option 37 is enabled, the requesting client (or an intermediate relay agent that has used the information fields to describe itself) can be identified in the DHCPv6 request packets forwarded by the switch and in reply packets sent back from the DHCPv6 server. - When the DHCPv6 Snooping Option 37 is enabled, clients can be identified by the switch port to which they are connected rather than just their MAC address.
+- DHCPv6 provides a relay mechanism for sending information about the switch and its DHCPv6 clients to the DHCPv6 server.
+Known as DHCPv6 Option 37, it allows compatible DHCPv6 servers to use the information when assigning IP addresses, or to set other services or policies for clients. - When DHCPv6 Snooping Information Option 37 is enabled, the requesting client (or an intermediate relay agent that has used the information fields to describe itself) can be identified in the DHCPv6 request packets forwarded by the switch and in reply packets sent back from the DHCPv6 server. - When the DHCPv6 Snooping Option 37 is enabled, clients can be identified by the switch port to which they are connected rather than just their MAC address.
 DHCPv6 client-server exchange messages are then forwarded directly between the server and client without having to flood them to the entire VLAN. - DHCPv6 snooping must be enabled for the DHCPv6 Option 37 information to be inserted into packets.
 When enabled, the switch will either drop, keep or remove option 37 information in incoming DHCPv6 packets.
-Packets are processed as follows: - If an incoming packet is a DHCPv6 request packet with option 37 information, it will modify the option 37 information according to the settings specified. - If an incoming packet is a DHCPv6 request packet without option 37 information, enabling the DHCPv6 snooping information option will add option 37 information to the packet. - If an incoming packet is a DHCPv6 reply packet with option 37 information, enabling the DHCPv6 snooping information option will remove option 37 information from the packet. - When this switch inserts Option 37 information in DHCPv6 client request packets, the switch's MAC address (hexadecimal) is used for the remote ID. - DHCPv6 Snooping Option Interface ID Enables the insertion of interface-ID Option 18 information into DHCPv6 client messages.
-(Default: Disabled) - The switch can send the interface-id option to identify the interface on which the client message was received.
-If the switch receives a relay-reply message with an interface-id option, the switch relays the message to the client through the interface identified by the option. - DHCPv6 Snooping Option Interface ID Policy Sets the interface-id option policy for DHCPv6 client packets that include Option 18 information. - When the switch receives DHCPv6 packets from clients that already include DHCP Option 18 information, the switch can be configured to set the action policy for these packets. - Drop Drops the client's request packet instead of relaying it.
-(This is the default policy.) - Keep Retains the Option 18 information in the client request, and forwards the packets to trusted ports.
+Packets are processed as follows: - If an incoming packet is a DHCPv6 request packet with option 37 information, it will modify the option 37 information according to the settings specified. - If an incoming packet is a DHCPv6 request packet without option 37 information, enabling the DHCPv6 snooping information option will add option 37 information to the packet. - If an incoming packet is a DHCPv6 reply packet with option 37 information, enabling the DHCPv6 snooping information option will remove option 37 information from the packet. - When this switch inserts Option 37 information in DHCPv6 client request packets, the switch's MAC address (hexadecimal) is used for the remote ID. - DHCPv6 Snooping Option Policy Sets the remote-id option policy for DHCPv6 client packets that include Option 37 information.

+When the switch receives DHCPv6 packets from clients that already include DHCP Option 37 information, the switch can be configured to set the action policy for these packets.
+The switch can either drop the DHCPv6 packets, keep the existing information, or replace it with the switch's relay agent information.

+- Drop Drops the client's request packet instead of relaying it.
+(This is the default policy.) - Keep Retains the Option 82 information in the client request, and forwards the packets to trusted ports.

-Replace - Replaces the Option 18 remote-ID in the client's request with the relay agent's remote-ID (when DHCPv6 snooping is enabled), and forwards the packets to trusted ports.
+Replace - Replaces the Option 37 remote-ID in the client's request with the relay agent's remote-ID (when DHCPv6 snooping is enabled), and forwards the packets to trusted ports.